k2-fsa/text_search/README.txt

             symbols somehow to achieve this).
 It must be followed by 3 zeros, for reasons related to how the algorithm works.
       Returns:
-            Returns a suffix array of type np.uint32 (if the size of the input permits) or np.uint64 if not, of shape (seq_len,).
+            Returns a suffix array of type np.uint64, of shape (seq_len,).
 This will consist of some permutation of the elements 0 .. seq_len - 1.
       """